Rdatatable/data.table/README.md

     DT[1, y:=0L]  # ok, now silent
     ```

-  35.  as.data.table.*(x, keep.rownames=TRUE), where `x` is a named vector now adds names of `x` into a new column with default name `rn`.
+  35.  `as.data.table.*(x, keep.rownames=TRUE)`, where `x` is a named vector now adds names of `x` into a new column with default name `rn`.
 Thanks to Garrett See for FR #2356.

-  36. X[Y, col:=value] when no match exists in the join is now caught early and X is simply returned.
+  36.  `X[Y, col:=value]` when no match exists in the join is now caught early and X is simply returned.
 Also a message when `datatable.verbose` is TRUE is provided.
 In addition, if `col` is an existing column, since no update actually takes place, the key is now retained.
 Thanks to Frank Erickson for suggesting, #4996.

-  37. New function setDT() takes a list (named and/or unnamed) or data.frame and changes its type by reference to data.table, without any copy.
-It also has a logical argument 'giveNames' which is used for a list inputs.
-See ?setDT examples for more.
+  37. New function `setDT()` takes a `list` (named and/or unnamed) or `data.frame` and changes its type by reference to `data.table`, **without any copy**.
+It also has a logical argument `giveNames` which is used for a list inputs.
+See `?setDT` examples for more.
 Based on [this FR on SO](http://stackoverflow.com/questions/20345022/convert-a-data-frame-to-a-data-table-without-copy/20346697#20346697).

-  38.  setnames(DT,"oldname","newname") no longer complains about any duplicated column names in DT so long as oldname is unique and unambiguous.
+  38.  `setnames(DT,"oldname","newname")` no longer complains about any duplicated column names in `DT` so long as oldname is unique and unambiguous.
 Thanks to Wet Feet for highlighting [here on SO](http://stackoverflow.com/questions/20942905/ignore-safety-check-when-using-setnames).

-  39.  last(x) where length(x)=0 now returns 'x' instead of an error, #5152.
+  39.  `last(x)` where `length(x)=0` now returns 'x' instead of an error, #5152.
 Thanks to Garrett See for reporting.

-  40.  as.ITime.character no longer complains when given vector input, and will accept mixed format time entries; e.g., c("12:00", "13:12:25")
+  40.  `as.ITime.character` no longer complains when given vector input, and will accept mixed format time entries; e.g., c("12:00", "13:12:25")

-  41. The key is now retained in NA subsets; e.g.,
+  41. Key is now retained in `NA` subsets; e.g.,
     ```R
     DT = data.table(a=1:3,b=4:6,key="a")
     DT[NA]   # 1-row of NA now keyed by 'a'